 Not necessarily.
-The effect of the revaluation on your tax bill may vary and there are a number of reasons why it is impossible to predict the impact on any individual property owner's tax bill.
+The effect of the reassessment on your tax bill may vary and there are a number of reasons why it is impossible to predict the impact on any individual property owner's tax bill.

-The revaluation will not increase the total amount of revenue to be raised by taxation.
+The reassessment will not increase the total amount of revenue to be raised by taxation.
 The amount of property taxes is based on the cost of operating the school district, county government and municipal government.

-The revaluation will increase the aggregate value of property in town, however because the same amount of overall tax revenue will be collected, the tax rate will decrease.
-So property assessments will go up but the tax rate will go down.
+The reassessment will change the aggregate value of property in town, however because the same amount of overall tax is to be collected, the tax rate will change.

-Until the revaluation is complete and the tax rate computed, it will be impossible to determine your property tax bill.
+Until the reassessment is complete and the tax rate computed, it will be impossible to determine your property tax bill.